-- 1. A complete program application including a written statement of goals and objectives. - 2.
-A bachelor's degree in a field relevant to the applicant's proposed program.
+- A bachelor's degree in a field relevant to the applicant's proposed program.
 The concentration in secondary science education certification requires a bachelor's degree in a natural science.
-The concentration in mathematics education requires a minimum of 15 credit hours in mathematics including a college course in Calculus for students interested in middle school mathematics.
-The concentration in secondary mathematics education requires a minimum of 30 credit hours in mathematics including a college course in Calculus.
-The specialization in social studies requires a minimum of 18 credit hours in the undergraduate social studies courses. - 3.
+Other concentrations (except curriculum design) require a minimum of 18 credits hours in the applicant's area of curriculum specialization. - 2.
 Official report of GRE scores taken within the past three years.
-Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 4.
-A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 5.
-Three letters of recommendation testifying to the applicant's academic abilities. - 6.
+Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 3.
+A minimum score of 600 on the TOEFL (paper-based test) or - 250 (computer-based test) from applicants whose first language is not English

+- 4. Three letters of recommendation testifying to the applicant's academic abilities. - 5.
 A minimum 2.75 cumulative undergraduate GPA.